-Airline frequent flier programs as we know them today began in early 1981, first with the launch of American Airlines’ AAdvantage program, and days later with United’s Mileage Plus program.
-At the time, the only way to earn miles was through flying.
+Airline frequent flier programs as we know them today began in early 1981, when the only way to earn miles was through flying.
+In the late 1980s, the first airline credit card made its debut.

 Stevan Grosvald is an independent marketing consultant who has spent the past two decades working with airlines around the world to develop and launch frequent flier programs and their credit card counterparts.
 He played a key role on the team that developed and launched the Continental-Eastern OnePass program in the mid-’80s, which his staff administered for both companies.
 He also directed the launch and marketing of the industry’s first co-branded credit card — the idea for which originated with his boss at the time, Jim O’Donnell, Continental’s senior vice president of marketing.
 That was quickly followed by a partnership between American Airlines and Citi.